BlueTheKing/ACM-wiki/wiki/en/overview.md

 Make sure all wounds on the head are not bleeding to prevent any complications.

+## Airway Inflammation
+{% include git-wiki/components/template/link_note.html text="Also see: [CBRN](#cbrn)" %}
+When exposed to corrosive chemicals the airway may become inflamed, narrowing the opening and impacting breathing ability.

+Severe inflammation may block the airway entirely causing respiratory arrest and preventing insertion of certain airway adjuncts.

+Significant airway inflammation requires a surgical airway to allow breathing.

+## Airway Spasm
+{% include git-wiki/components/template/link_note.html text="Also see: [CBRN](#cbrn)" %}
+When exposed to nerve agents that cause seizure activity the airway may also be impacted.

+An active airway spasm will cause respiratory arrest, potentially making mechanical ventilation ineffective.

+Airway spasm managment includes administration of nerve agent antidote and anticonvulsant medication, a surgical airway may also be necessary.

 ## Airway Management
 #### Manual Maneuvers
 {:.no_toc}